 But look at my private life.
 I would say 6 of my 18 crises were short term and private.
 And 3 were (are) long term and private.
 My crisis cube suggests that unless you are a very close friend of mine, or a counselor, you probably don’t know what I’ve been through.
 Half my “stuff” has been under the radar and not fitting or appropriate to share publicly.
 (I suspect that most people have some “private” matters to deal with in life, but who would know?
 They’re private!)

 Crisis Cube Categories

-Now, for easy reference, I’ll talk about these categories using the letters A, B, C, D to expand on what they mean and what you may expect from a homeschooling perspective (the common bond that probably led you to this blog!)
+Now, for easy reference, I’ll talk about these categories using the letters A, B, C, D to expand on what they mean and what you may expect as we discuss it in relation to homeschooling in a fallen world.
+(After all, homeschooling is the common bond that probably led you to this blog!)